corrode/corrode.github.io/content/blog/lifetimes/index.md

 "Hold on," you might say, "other programming languages don't require me to think about lifetimes.
 Why does Rust make it so complicated?"

 The C programming language will happily let you access memory that has been freed, leading to undefined behavior.
-Dangling pointers are a common source of bugs and this is what lifetimes in Rust aim to prevent.
+Dangling pointers are a common source of bugs, and this is what lifetimes in Rust aim to prevent.
 The Rust compiler makes you stop and think about the ambiguity in your code and forces you to make relationships between data explicit.

 "But what about Python, PHP, or Java?
 We don't have to worry about lifetimes there, right?"

 Yes, these languages have systems like reference counting or garbage collectors in place, which automatically handle memory management for you.
-There is an overhead to these mechanisms, though, and they they have a performance overhead.
+There is an overhead to these mechanisms, though, and they have a performance overhead.
 In some restricted environments, like embedded systems or real-time applications, automatic memory management is not an option because they can introduce unpredictable pauses or the environment doesn't allow a runtime.

 Rust's lifetimes are a way to ensure memory safety without the overhead of a garbage collector at the small cost of being explicit about lifetimes in the face of ambiguity.